NetSys/bess/docs/module_details.md

 Gates can be useful for debugging and performance monitoring purposes.
 For example, you can run `tcpdump` on an input/output gate to see what packets are flowing along the datapath pipeline.
 See [the command-line interface](bessctl.md) for more details.

-> NOTE: Input gates are not implemented yet.
-For now, modules should assume that all packets come into the input gate 0.

 ### Internal state management